Geometry#

 - Returns:

-- angle – The rotation angle in radians.
+angle – The rotation angle in radians

 - Returns:

-- The rotated twist.
+The rotated vector

-- vector – The vector
+vector – The original vector

 - Returns: